Case Studies

 The Opportunity

 JLL desired to convert this LEED Gold Certified building from fluorescent to LED and capture maximum savings by installing sensors on each floor.
-JLL selected a product but were apprehensive about including the dimming feature on all lights.
+JLL was in need of assistance with product selection and although they knew what they wanted, JLL was apprehensive about including the dimming feature in all lights.
 JLL selected two areas of focus, the building’s garage and stairwells, and contacted Bay Lighting for assistance.

 Bay Lighting Solution

 Samples were installed to ensure customer satisfaction with the overall appearance and light levels of each application.
-The samples also allowed the customer to see dimming first hand and gauge how their tenants reacted to the lighting controls.
-Fixtures were networkable and installed in zones for optimum energy savings.
+Bay Lighting often recommends seeing the product in action, eliminating any concerns a customer may have.
+The samples allowed the customer to see dimming first hand and they were also able to gauge how their tenants reacted to the lighting controls.

 The Benefits